 The programme also provides intervention services such as counselling and a support group, Upper Room, to enable youths to manage issues affecting them.

 Upper Room is a support group for youths facing mental health issues.
 It aims to strengthen these youths by equipping them with positive coping strategies and habits.
 The Upper Room provides a safe environment for youths to openly share about their mental health issues.
 Sessions will be conducted by TYI staff and facilitated by volunteers.

-- Introduce youth-at-risk to alternative positive adult figures whom they may model after.
+- Introducing youths to positive adult figures whom they may model after.

 - Empowering our beneficiaries (both seniors and youths) to be significant contributors to society.